PART I: W.E.B. Du Bois and his politics: A complicated and controversial legacy

 Editor’s note: This is the first in a three-part series of essays on W.E.B.
 Du Bois by Justin F. Jackson, an assistant professor of history at Bard College at Simon’s Rock in Great Barrington.
-Click here to read part 2.
+Click here to read part 2 and here to read part 3.

 As a recent immigrant to Great Barrington, and as an historian and an American, I’ve been proud to join celebrations acknowledging the 150th birth anniversary of my town’s most accomplished native son, W.E.B.
 Du Bois.
 Undoubtedly the greatest African-American intellectual in U.S. history and an activist who pioneered the modern civil rights movement and worked tirelessly for African peoples’ freedom throughout the world, Du Bois is long overdue for public recognition in Great Barrington and the nation.